LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 	NodeClass.isallowed("attr")

-Many :class:`Attrs` methods have gained an additional parameter :var:`xml`, which specifies whether an attribute name should be treated as the XML or the Python name of the attribute.
+Many :class:`Attrs` methods have gained an additional parameter :obj:`xml`, which specifies whether an attribute name should be treated as the XML or the Python name of the attribute.
 Make sure that you're not mixing up your arguments in the function call.
 The safest method for this is using keyword arguments,